jayneani1/Grace-FE/README.md

 ## Issues
 - I could not figure out an issue with sibmitting my form.
 I spent 6 hours on zoom calls with the TA and other students.
 - Deploying backend took me a total of 7 hrs and the front end I worked on for 3 hrs on the frontend.
+- I have never had as many issues as I did with this project.
+It gave me patience but also taught me about debugging when it comes to django and python.
+Overall I am proud of the finishes look, the work I put in and all the things I have accomplished in this course.